burningwave/core/README.md

 		</li>
 		<li>
 			<a href="https://github.com/burningwave/core/wiki/How-to-search-for-all-classes-with-a-constructor-that-takes-a-specific-type-as-first-parameter-and-with-at-least-2-methods-that-begin-for-a-given-string">
-			<b>USE CASE</b>: how to search for all classes with a constructor that takes a specific type as first parameter and with at least 2 methods that begin for a given string
+			<b>USE CASE</b>: searching for all classes with a constructor that takes a specific type as first parameter and with at least 2 methods that begin for a given string
 			</a>
 		</li>
 		<li>
 			<a href="https://github.com/burningwave/core/wiki/How-to-search-for-all-classes-with-methods-whose-name-begins-for-a-given-string-and-that-takes-a-specific-type-as-its-first-parameter">
-			<b>USE CASE</b>: how to search for all classes with methods whose name begins for a given string and that takes a specific type as its first parameter
+			<b>USE CASE</b>: searching for all classes with methods whose name begins for a given string and that takes a specific type as its first parameter
 			</a>
 		</li>
 		<li>